Improving Neural Question Generation using World Knowledge: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We proposed that features based on general word-knowledge can improve the performance of question generation.
-Our results on SQuAD and MS MARCO show that entity based world knowledge are effective at improving question generation according to automated metrics.
-In order to fully explore the performance gains of these features, human evaluation is required and we leave this for future work.
-We would also like to explore other sources of world knowledge beyond entity based information.
+Our results on SQuAD and MS MARCO show that entity-based world knowledge is effective at improving question generation according to automated metrics.
+In order to fully explore the performance gains of these features, human evaluation is required, and we leave this for future work.
+We would also like to explore other sources of world knowledge beyond entity-based information.
 In particular, we believe that information based on the relationships between the entities present in the passage would also be useful.